cyrille-artho/modbat/README.md

 normally ("a" -> "b" := transfunc) are also inherited, as are annotated methods from the super class.

+## Testing Modbat itself

+Modbat's test are currently split into unit tests run from ScalaTest, and system tests.
+Unit tests are run with
+`./gradlew test`
+whereas system tests are run with
+`bin/test.sh`
+Both test suites should pass for a new pull request to be acceptable.

 ## Advanced features

 Advanced choices give flexibility when modeling non-determinism: